-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

-- 1. Press down on latch (A) in the opening on the inboard side of the endsheet. - 2.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Press down on latch (A) in the opening on the inboard side of the endsheet. - 3.
 Pull endshield open using handle depression (B).